250 Aesthetic Names For Girls And Boys, With Meanings

 96. Rosie

 Rosie is also related to the name Rose and denotes the flower.
-It has been historically popular among the babies in England, born during the early 21st century.
+It has been popular among the babies in England, born during the early 21st century.

 97. Roux